apivovarov/c1/README.md

 To build and run
 ```
+# Run the following command in the project root

-# Create build folder and generate Makefile. use -GNinja optionally
+# Generate Makefile. use -GNinja optionally
 cmake -B build

 # Build